kgnzt/polyseerio-nodejs/README.md

 ## Example

-Examples are available in /example
+Be sure to check out the examples are available in /example.

 ## Environment Variables